Informed consent is medico-legally required

 What is the personal percipience of the surgeon To judge this ask the number of cases operated per year and the total number already operated.
-More specifically ask how many deep endometriosis lesions of more than 2 cm in diameter have been treated.
-We did operate some 400 women with endometriosis/ year and operated more than 4000 deep endometriosis.
+More specifically, ask how many deep endometriosis lesions of more than 2 cm in diameter have been treated.
+We did operate on some 400 women with endometriosis/per year and operated on more than 4000 deep endometriosis.

 Which type of surgery will be performed This should be explained in detail and best written unequivocally in the informed consent.
-The reason why this is important, is the discrepancy between the the best available treatment and the treatment which is used by the median surgeon in a country or region at a given moment.
-The latter is what is defined medico-legally as a normal treatment, unless defined otherwise in the informed consent.
-Specifically for endometriosis I consider it important that the surgeon will excise cystic ovarian endometriosis of less than 5 cm diameter (Coagulation/vaporisation only is associated with a higher recurrence rate and is often is a symptom of less experience), that large cystic ovarian endometriosis of more than 6-7 cm will be treated as a two step procedure unless in women over 40 years with only pain symptoms where removal of the ovary can be considered since easier.
+The reason why this is important is the discrepancy between the best available treatment and the treatment which is used by the median surgeon in a country or region at a given moment.
+The latter is what is defined medico-legally as a normal treatment unless defined otherwise in the informed consent.
+Specifically for endometriosis, I consider it important that the surgeon will excise cystic ovarian endometriosis of less than 5 cm diameter (Coagulation/vaporization only is associated with a higher recurrence rate and is often a symptom of less experience), that large cystic ovarian endometriosis of more than 6-7 cm will be treated as a two-step procedure unless in women over 40 years with only pain symptoms where removal of the ovary can be considered since easier.
 It should be clear how deep endometriosis be handled.
-If the surgeon is not experienced to excise deep endometriosis, it fair that an unexpected deep endometriosis will not be treated and that the patient is referred to somebody with experience.
+If the surgeon is not experienced in excising deep endometriosis, it is fair that unexpected deep endometriosis will not be treated and that the patient is referred to somebody with experience.

 What is the risk that a laparotomy or other unexpected surgery?
 We estimate these risks are as follows :

-- The risk of an hysterectomy clearly is 0%.
+- The risk of a hysterectomy clearly is 0%.

-Is the surgeon prepared to tape the whole procedure and give you a copy of the surgery.
+Is the surgeon prepared to tape the whole procedure and give you a copy of the surgery?
 This probably will be charged extra because of the work involved.
-It anyway give a good estimate of the confidence of the surgeon, his surgical skills and experience.
-An often heard criticism is that this will show any mistakes or errors and that this is actually unacceptable in the medico-legal climate we are living in.
-I believe that the best relationship is an open one, where the patients knows what the experience of the surgeon is, knowing that nobody is perfect and that any surgeon will make occasionally a mistake -errare humanum est.
+It anyway gives a good estimate of the confidence of the surgeon, his surgical skills and experience.
+An often-heard criticism is that this will show any mistakes or errors and that this is actually unacceptable in the medico-legal climate we are living in.
+I believe that the best relationship is an open one, where the patient knows what the experience of the surgeon is, knowing that nobody is perfect and that any surgeon will make occasionally a mistake -errare humanum est.